LabKey/labkey-ui-components/packages/components/docs/localDev.md

-With that in mind, we want to make use of "prerelease" version numbers while a feature / story is being developed and only go to that next “release” version right before the feature branch on labkey-ui-components is ready to merge back to master.
+With that in mind, we want to make use of "prerelease" version numbers while a feature / story is being developed and only go to that next “release” version right before the feature branch on labkey-ui-components is ready to merge back to develop.

 Steps for package version numbering during feature branch development:
-1. Create your feature branch off of master, i.e. fb_feature_1, and add your changes.
+1. Create your feature branch off of develop, i.e. fb_feature_1, and add your changes.
 1. When you are ready to push an alpha version up to Artifactory so you can test it in your application and on TeamCity, run the `yarn publish` command from the @labkey/components package root directory.
 This command will then prompt you for a new alpha package version.
 Ex. if adding a new feature and the current version is `0.1.0`,